Bleeding Gums Treatment Skokie, IL

 • Gum Surgery

-Our dental care team in Skokie, IL, is dedicated to helping our patients improve their gum health and get one step closer to optimal dental health.
+Our dental care team in Skokie, IL, helps our patients improve their gum health and get one step closer to optimal dental health.
 We regularly encourage patients to visit our office at least twice a year for their routine dental exam.
-If you would like to schedule a gum disease screening and oral exam, call 847.750.3125 or request an appointment online.
+Schedule a gum disease screening and oral exam by calling 847-750-3125 or request an appointment online.